mxaddict/www.codedmaster.com/content/about.md

   staking NavCoin since 2018 and have written about its evolution into the privacy-focused
   [Navio protocol](@/blog/2026-01-26-from-navcoin-to-navio-a-staking-retrospective.md).

+- **Teaching the Next Generation:** I put together [Teach The Kids](@/ttk/_index.md), a hands-on Rust course that takes young learners from installing their tools to building their very own Quest App.

 - **Privacy & Security:** In a world of constant surveillance, I'm a strong advocate for privacy.
 I've written guides on using tools like